DinaAli2003/DA-DS-Mini-Projects/Digilians DL Tasks/readme.md

-# 🧠 Deep Learning Projects – Digilians Initiative
+# 🧠 Deep Learning Tasks – Digilians Initiative

 ### Under the Supervision of the Ministry of Communications and Information Technology (MCIT)